Seattle: Transportation

-The city has started moving away from the automobile and towards mass transit.
+The city has started moving away from the automobile and toward mass transit.
 From 2004 to 2009, the annual number of unlinked public transportation trips increased by approximately 21%.
 In 2006, voters in King County passed the Transit Now proposition, which increased bus service hours on high ridership routes and paid for five limited-stop bus lines called RapidRide.
 After rejecting a roads and transit measure in 2007, Seattle-area voters passed a transit only measure in 2008 to increase ST Express bus service, extend the Link light rail system, and expand and improve Sounder commuter rail service.

-A light rail line (now the 1 Line) from downtown heading south to Sea-Tac Airport began service on December 19, 2009, giving the city its first rapid transit line with intermediate stations within the city limits.
-An extension north to the University of Washington opened on March 19, 2016, followed by the Northgate extension in October 2021.
-Further extensions are planned to reach Lynnwood to the north, Federal Way to the south, and Bellevue and Redmond to the east by 2025.
-Voters in the Puget Sound region approved an additional tax increase in November 2016 to expand light rail to West Seattle and Ballard as well as Tacoma, Everett, and Issaquah.
+A Link light rail line (now the 1 Line) from downtown heading south to Sea-Tac Airport began service in 2009, giving the city its first rapid transit line with intermediate stations within the city limits.
+The line was first extended north to the University of Washington in March 2016, followed by Northgate in October 2021, and Lynnwood in August 2024.
+A second line, the 2 Line opened in April 2024 between Bellevue and Redmond; it is planned to be extended into Seattle via the Interstate 90 floating bridge in late 2025.
+Voters in the Puget Sound region approved an additional tax increase, part of the Sound Transit 3 package, in November 2016 to expand light rail to West Seattle and Ballard as well as Tacoma, Everett, and Issaquah.

+Seattle has scooter and bicycle-sharing systems operated by private companies (Bird and Lime) who cooperate with the city government.
+A docked bikeshare system, Pronto Cycle Share, debuted in 2014 but was shut down in 2017 due to low ridership numbers.
+Later that year, the city government allowed privately operated dockless bicycles to operate within Seattle as a pilot.
+It was later made a permanent program with several competing companies; one used bikes with gears specifically chosen for Seattle's hilly terrain.
+Later developments included using exclusively e-bikes and e-scooters.
+A city-operated site tracks ridership.
+In 2024, a total of 6.3 million trips on bikeshare and scootershare systems were taken in Seattle; there were also 163 serious injuries that year involving bikes and scooters.